dmstern/npmfrog/README.md

 npmfrog
 ```

-At the first start up, npmFrog will create a config file in your home directory under `~/.npmfrog/config.json`.
+At the first start up, npmFrog will create a configuration file in your home directory under `~/.npmfrog/config.json`.
 Please fill this file with with your artifactory properties.

 Browse to npmFrog instance [http://localhost:8000](http://localhost:8000).